YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 YottaDB uses ICU 3.6 (or above) to perform Unicode™-related operations.
 YottaDB generates the distribution for Unicode™ only if ICU 3.6 (or above) is installed on the system.
 Therefore, install an appropriate ICU version before installing YottaDB to perform functionality related to Unicode™.

 Note that the ICU installation instructions may not be the same for every platform.
-If libicu has been compiled with symbol renaming enabled, YottaDB requires $ydb_icu_version be explicitly set.
+If libicu has been compiled with symbol renaming enabled, YottaDB requires $gtm_icu_version be explicitly set.
 Please see the above section for more information.

 After installing ICU 3.6 (or above), you also need to set the following environment variables to an appropriate value.